hughgramel/gmail-button-hider/README.md

 ## Features

-- 🚫 Hides the Gmail button from Google's interface
+- 🚫 Hides the Gmail button from Google's interface and Chrome's new tab page
 - 🎯 Targets the correct Gmail button element (class `gb_X`)
 - ⚡ Lightweight and fast - minimal performance impact
 - 🔒 No data collection or external requests